Learn the why

 Plant issue · appeared after two dry periods.

-Calcium oxalates throughout — keep out of reach of Pierre.
+Calcium oxalates throughout — keep out of reach of Omer.

 v.
 Scene five · household memory

-When care is split between people, the page becomes the shared memory: who fed Pierre, who watered Monstera, what changed, and what still needs attention.
-Household sharing is not a social layer; it is the same living record on everyone's phone.
+When care is split between people, Tendlet becomes the shared household memory: who fed Omer, who watered Monstera, what changed, and what still needs attention.
+Own-device iCloud sync is free; Premium Family Share brings invited carers into the same care plan.

 Yellow pepper, lettuce · 08:02